oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/ethiopia.md

 civil law system

 ### 憲法
-- `history`: several previous; latest drafted June 1994, adopted 8 December 1994, entered into force 21 August 1995
+- `歷史`: several previous; latest drafted June 1994, adopted 8 December 1994, entered into force 21 August 1995
-- `amendments`: proposals submitted for discussion require two-thirds majority approval in either house of Parliament or majority approval of one-third of the State Councils; passage of amendments other than constitutional articles on fundamental rights and freedoms and the initiation and amendment of the constitution requires two-thirds majority vote in a joint session of Parliament and majority vote by two thirds of the State Councils; passage of amendments affecting rights and freedoms and amendment procedures requires two-thirds majority vote in each house of Parliament and majority vote by all the State Councils
+- `修正`: proposals submitted for discussion require two-thirds majority approval in either house of Parliament or majority approval of one-third of the State Councils; passage of amendments other than constitutional articles on fundamental rights and freedoms and the initiation and amendment of the constitution requires two-thirds majority vote in a joint session of Parliament and majority vote by two thirds of the State Councils; passage of amendments affecting rights and freedoms and amendment procedures requires two-thirds majority vote in each house of Parliament and majority vote by all the State Councils

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Ethiopia
+- `血統公民身份`: at least one parent must be a citizen of Ethiopia
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 4 years
+- `入籍的居留要求`: 4 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President TAYE Atske Selassie (since 7 October 2024)
+- `國家元首`: President TAYE Atske Selassie (since 7 October 2024)
-- `head of government`: Prime Minister ABIY Ahmed Ali (since April 2018)
+- `政府首腦`: Prime Minister ABIY Ahmed Ali (since April 2018)
-- `cabinet`: Council of Ministers selected by the prime minister and approved by the House of People's Representatives
+- `内閣`: Council of Ministers selected by the prime minister and approved by the House of People's Representatives
-- `elections/appointments`: president indirectly elected by both chambers of Parliament for a 6-year term (eligible for a second term); election held on 21 June 2021 and 30 September 2021 (the scheduled 29 August 2020 election was postponed by Prime Minister ABIY due to the COVID-19 pandemic); prime minister designated by the majority party following legislative elections
+- `選舉/任命`: president indirectly elected by both chambers of Parliament for a 6-year term (eligible for a second term); election held on 21 June 2021 and 30 September 2021 (the scheduled 29 August 2020 election was postponed by Prime Minister ABIY due to the COVID-19 pandemic); prime minister designated by the majority party following legislative elections
-- `election results`: *2021:* SAHLE-WORK Zewde reelected president during joint session of Parliament, vote - 659 (unanimous); ABIY confirmed Prime Minister by House of Peoples' Representatives (4 October 2021)  *2018:* SAHLE-WORK Zewde elected president during joint session of Parliament, vote - 659 (unanimous); note - snap election held on 25 October 2018 due to resignation of President MULATA Teshome
+- `選舉結果`: *2021:* SAHLE-WORK Zewde reelected president during joint session of Parliament, vote - 659 (unanimous); ABIY confirmed Prime Minister by House of Peoples' Representatives (4 October 2021)  *2018:* SAHLE-WORK Zewde elected president during joint session of Parliament, vote - 659 (unanimous); note - snap election held on 25 October 2018 due to resignation of President MULATA Teshome
 **note**:  SAHLE-WORK Zewde is the first female elected head of state in Ethiopia

 ### 立法部門
-- `description`: bicameral Parliament consists of:House of Federation or Yefedereshein Mikir Bete (153 seats maximum; 144 seats current; members indirectly elected by state assemblies to serve 5-year terms)House of People's Representatives or Yehizb Tewokayoch Mekir Bete (547 seats maximum; 470 seats current; members directly elected in single-seat constituencies by simple majority vote; 22 seats reserved for minorities; all members serve 5-year terms)
+- `描述`: bicameral Parliament consists of:House of Federation or Yefedereshein Mikir Bete (153 seats maximum; 144 seats current; members indirectly elected by state assemblies to serve 5-year terms)House of People's Representatives or Yehizb Tewokayoch Mekir Bete (547 seats maximum; 470 seats current; members directly elected in single-seat constituencies by simple majority vote; 22 seats reserved for minorities; all members serve 5-year terms)
-- `elections`: House of Federation - last held 4 October 2021 (next expected in October 2026)House of People's Representatives - last held in two parts on 21 June 2021 and 30 September 2021 (next expected in June 2026)
+- `選舉`: House of Federation - last held 4 October 2021 (next expected in October 2026)House of People's Representatives - last held in two parts on 21 June 2021 and 30 September 2021 (next expected in June 2026)
-- `election results`: House of Federation - percent of vote by party/coalition - NA; seats by party/coalition - NA; composition - men 102, women 43, percentage women 29.7%  House of Representatives - percent of vote by party/coalition - NA; seats by party/coalition - Prosperity Party 454, NAMA 5, EZEMA 4, Gedeo People's Democratic organization 2, Kucha People Democratic Party 1, independent 4; composition - men 275, women 195, percentage women 41.3%; note - total Parliament percentage women 38.9%
+- `選舉結果`: House of Federation - percent of vote by party/coalition - NA; seats by party/coalition - NA; composition - men 102, women 43, percentage women 29.7%  House of Representatives - percent of vote by party/coalition - NA; seats by party/coalition - Prosperity Party 454, NAMA 5, EZEMA 4, Gedeo People's Democratic organization 2, Kucha People Democratic Party 1, independent 4; composition - men 275, women 195, percentage women 41.3%; note - total Parliament percentage women 38.9%
 **note**:  the House of Federation is responsible for interpreting the constitution and federal-regional issues, and the House of People's Representatives is responsible for passing legislation

 ### 司法部門
-- `highest court(s)`: Federal Supreme Court (consists of 11 judges); note - the House of Federation has jurisdiction for all constitutional issues
+- `最高法院`: Federal Supreme Court (consists of 11 judges); note - the House of Federation has jurisdiction for all constitutional issues
-- `judge selection and term of office`: president and vice president of Federal Supreme Court recommended by the prime minister and appointed by the House of People's Representatives; other Supreme Court judges nominated by the Federal Judicial Administrative Council (a 10-member body chaired by the president of the Federal Supreme Court) and appointed by the House of People's Representatives; judges serve until retirement at age 60
+- `法官遴選和任期`: president and vice president of Federal Supreme Court recommended by the prime minister and appointed by the House of People's Representatives; other Supreme Court judges nominated by the Federal Judicial Administrative Council (a 10-member body chaired by the president of the Federal Supreme Court) and appointed by the House of People's Representatives; judges serve until retirement at age 60
-- `subordinate courts`: federal high courts and federal courts of first instance; state court systems (mirror structure of federal system); sharia courts and customary and traditional courts
+- `下級法院`: federal high courts and federal courts of first instance; state court systems (mirror structure of federal system); sharia courts and customary and traditional courts

 ### 政黨
 Ethiopian Citizens for Social Justice and Democracy or EZEMA   Gedeo People's Democratic PartyIndependentKucha People Democratic Party National Movement of Amhara or NAMAProsperity Party or PP